Correlated Event Excesses in LHC SUSY Searches at 7 & 8 TeV: New Physics or Conspiring Noise?: A Multi-Axis 2

 Our $\chi^2$ analysis of the 7 TeV and 8 TeV ATLAS and CMS leptonic multijet searches~\cite{ATLAS-CONF-2012-073,ATLAS-CONF-2012-140,Aad:2012naa,ATLAS-CONF-2012-166,CMS-PAS-SUS-12-023} is depicted in the five panels of Figure (\ref{fig:chi_square}).
-The Cumulative Distribution Function (CDF) percentage labeled on the right-hand axis of each plot is a statistical tool that establishes the fraction of trials (for a fixed number of statistically independent variables) where Gaussian fluctuation of each of variable will yield a net deviation from the null hypothesis that is not larger than the corresponding $\chi^2$ value referenced on the left-hand axis.
+A description of the explicit signal regions depicted in Figure (\ref{fig:chi_square}) can be found in Section~\ref{sect:susy}.
+The Cumulative Distribution Function (CDF) percentage labeled on the right-hand axis of each plot is a statistical tool that establishes the fraction of trials (for a fixed number of statistically independent variables) where Gaussian fluctuation of each variable will yield a net deviation from the null hypothesis that is not larger than the corresponding $\chi^2$ value referenced on the left-hand axis.
 The distinction between a one-sided and two-sided limit is made with regards to the placement of the $0,1,2 \sigma$ bounds relative to the numerical value of the CDF.
-A two-sided limit, as adopted in Figure (\ref{fig:chi_square}) for the $\chi^2$ best-fit minimization against $M_{1/2}$ using searches with visible excesses, is appropriate when meaningful deviations may be anticipated in either direction away from the median.
+Given a substantial excess of events beyond SM expectations, a two-sided limit can in principle be derived for the $\chi^2$ best-fit minimization against $M_{1/2}$, as meaningful deviations may be anticipated in either direction away from the median.
 Particularly small $\chi^2$ values imply a better fit to the data by the assumed signal (at a certain confidence level) than what could be attributed to random fluctuations around the SM, while excessively large $\chi^2$ values disfavor a given $M_{1/2}$ relative to the SM-only null hypothesis.
 In this case, the usual $1$ and $2 \sigma$ $68\%$ and $95\%$ consistency integrations enclose areas symmetrically distributed about the mean, such that centrally inclusive boundary lines are drawn at the CDF percentages $2.2\%$, $15.9\%$, $84.1\%$, and $97.7\%$.
 It should be noted that those displayed searches that are statistically dependent are weighted so as to be statistically uncorrelated, specified by the reduced number of degrees of freedom (DOF).
 A compensating reduction in the effective DOF from the number of actual DOF has the effect of marginally lowering the quoted CDF scale values relative to the left-hand $\chi^2$ axis, slightly compressing the displayed error margins.